andrewshostak/result-service/README.md

 (Integration with `prognoz` project as an example)

 - Football Result Service / `result-service` - This service.
-- Football Results API / `football-api` - The source of the football matches results: [documentation](https://www.api-football.com/documentation-v3).
+- External Results API (Fotmob) / `fotmob-api` - The source of the football matches results.
 - Prognoz API Server / `prognoz-api` - The service that wants to receive the results.
 - Google Cloud Tasks / `cloud-tasks` - The service that schedules tasks to check match results and notify subscribers.